‘The World's Most Dangerous Drug' Grows Everywhere in Romania

 “Atropine is used in eye medicine, because it enlarges your pupils.
 But it also contains alkaloids, which, if used incorrectly could lead to some very sad situations.
 It raises your heart rate, weakens your muscles, causes confusion, incoherence, hallucinations and anaemia.
 But in certain legal doses it’s a very useful sedative, an antispasmodic,” explained the professor.

-Romanian psychiatrist Gabriel Cicu, however, doesn’t think we should be calling the scopolamine extracted from Datura “the most dangerous drug in the world”.
+Romanian psychiatrist Gabriel Cucu, however, doesn’t think we should be calling the scopolamine extracted from Datura “the most dangerous drug in the world”.

 “That’s just American marketing,” he said, before pointing out that fans of this type of trip were an anomaly on the drug scene.
 “There are certain people looking for out-of-body experiences and enhanced states of consciousness.
 This sort of trip is more of a naturist hobby; about being one with the environment.
 It’s only really these types of people that are into datura.
 They’re modern hippies.
 It really isn’t that common.”